 Robert Borden worked in private practice at the two-man law firm Borden-Holgate in Saskatoon.
 For decades, Borden was available as a Court-Appointed Attorney for clients whose cases were ‘farmed-out’ by Legal Aid.
 The name Robert Borden appeared on the list of attorneys officially sanctioned by the Court.
 And indeed, many clients chose him, encouraged by the Star Phoenix newspaper reports he sought to trumpet his successes.

 In 2006 one client fired Robert Borden as her Court-Appointed Attorney.
-The problems: Borden exploited the client's work ethic (which she accepted); Borden caused delays (for which the Crown blamed the client); and over two years Borden entered into 4 separate agreements adverse to the client's interests.
+The problems: Borden exploited the client's work ethic (which she accepted); Borden caused delays (for which the Crown blamed the client); and over a period of 2 years Borden entered into four separate agreements adverse to the client's interests.
 Borden was irredeemable; the client rang down the curtain.
-I can attest to this being a true case.
-It is my own.
+I can attest to this being a true case – it is my own.
 My substantive letter to the Court, and Judge Singer's reply, are below.

 By 2011 the Law Society of Saskatchewan began to pay attention.
 As a first step, their disciplinary board revoked Robert Borden's licence to practice law.
 Whether through negotiation or command, Borden signed an Undertaking promising to cease practicing law from the date November 9, 2011.
 The Undertaking, the only public document from this early period, is short and gives no reason.
 The full text: